HYBRID 3D HAND ARTICULATIONS TRACKING GUIDED BY CLASSIFICATION AND SEARCH SPACE ADAPTATION

-We propose a novel method for model-based 3D tracking of hand articulations despite fast-moving hand postures in depth images.
-A large number of augmented reality (AR) and virtual reality (VR) research have used model-based approaches to estimate hand postures and tracking movements.
-However, these approaches have limitations if the hand moves quickly or outside from the camera’s field of view.
-To overcome the problems, researchers tried a hybrid strategy that uses multiple model initializations for 3D tracking of articulations.
-However, this strategy still has limitations.
-For example, in genetic optimization, the hypotheses generated from the previous solution may try to search for a solution in wrong search space in a fast-moving hand posture.
-This problem also occurs if the search space chosen from the results of a trained model does not cover the true solution even though it moves slowly.
+We propose a novel method for model-based 3D tracking of hand articulations that is effective even for fastmoving hand postures in depth images.
+A large number of augmented reality (AR) and virtual reality (VR) studies have used model-based approaches for estimating hand postures and tracking movements.
+However, these approaches exhibit limitations if the hand moves rapidly or into the camera’s field of view.
+To overcome these problems, researchers attempted a hybrid strategy that uses multiple initializations for 3D tracking of articulations.
+However, this strategy also exhibits limitations.
+For example, in genetic optimization, the hypotheses generated from the previous solution may search for a solution in an incorrect search space in a fast-moving hand gesture.
+This problem also occurs if the search space selected from the results of a trained model does not cover the true solution although the tracked hand moves slowly.
 Our proposed method estimates the hand pose based on model-based tracking guided by classification and search space adaptation.
-From the classification by a convolutional neural network (CNN), a data-driven prior is included to the objective function and additional hypotheses are generated in particle swarm optimization (PSO).
-In addition, search spaces of the two sets of the hypotheses are adaptively updated using the distribution of each set of the hypotheses.
-We demonstrated the usefulness of the proposed method by applying it to an American Sign Language (ASL) dataset consisting of fast moving hand postures.
-The experimental results show that the proposed algorithm shows more accurate tracking results compared to other state-of-the-art tracking algorithms.
+From the classification by a convolutional neural network (CNN), a data-driven prior is included in the objective function and additional hypotheses are generated in particle swarm optimization (PSO).
+In addition, the search spaces of the two sets of the hypotheses, generated by the data-driven prior and the previous solution, are adaptively updated using the distribution of each set of the hypotheses.
+We demonstrated the effectiveness of the proposed method by applying it to an American Sign Language (ASL) dataset consisting of fast-moving hand postures.
+The experimental results demonstrate that the proposed algorithm exhibits more accurate tracking results compared to other state-of-the-art tracking algorithms.